01 of 08

 How to Start Brick Stitch

-To begin brick stitch, start with a comfortable length of thread (no longer than 5').
-When you are first learning, brick stitch works best if you use consistent sized beads such as Toho or Miyuki cylinder beads.
+To begin a brick stitch, start with a comfortable length of thread (no longer than five feet).
+When you are first learning, a brick stitch works best if you use consistent-sized beads such as Toho or Miyuki cylinder beads.
 You may also find it easier to learn a new stitch if you use larger beads, such as size 6/0 or 8/0 beads since you can see the thread path more easily.

 Start Brick Stitch With a Row of Ladder Stitch